LinkedIn Ad Library Scraper — Competitor B2B Ads & Creatives avatar

 • countries / dateFrom / dateTo — optional filters applied to every search.

-• enrichAdDetails (default true) — open each ad's detail page for the full record (company ID, paying entity, run dates, impressions, impressions by country, targeting, destination URL, creatives).
+• enrichAdDetails (default true) — open each ad's detail page for the full record: advertiser company ID, paying entity, destination URL and creatives on essentially every ad, plus run dates, impressions, impressions by country and targeting where LinkedIn publishes them (EU-served ads — see coverage below).
 Turn off for a cheaper, cards-only run.

 • maxAds / maxAdsPerQuery — caps (0 = no limit).